salvipeter/advent2023/README.md

 (to write the code), `tcl` (to run the code), and `rlwrap` (for a bit of comfort in `tclsh`).

-To run the Tcl solutions, you (may) need to first define a global Boolean variable `part2`, which is `false` for Part 1 and `true` for Part 2.
+To run the Tcl solutions, you need to first source `readlines.tcl`, and define a global Boolean variable `part2`, which is `false` for Part 1 and `true` for Part 2.
 Or just use the `run` script.